-Paint the inside of the tube pink using Americana Paints by DecoArt Peony Pink and a flat paintbrush and then set aside to dry.
+Paint the inside of the tube pink using Americana Paints by DecoArt Peony Pink and a flat paintbrush and then set it aside to dry.

-Measure and cut a 24″ length of jute twine and attach to the inside bottom edge of the tube with felt glue and then set aside to dry.
+Measure and cut a 24″ length of jute twine and attach it to the inside bottom edge of the tube with felt glue and then set it aside to dry.
 Instead of twine use ribbon, yarn, or even embroidery floss in red to mimic the color of the frog's tongue!

-Staple bottom edge of the tube with three to four staples.
+Staple the bottom edge of the tube with three to four staples.
 The staples will also help secure the twine.

 Attach wiggle eyes and wings cut from Silver Grey Kunin Felt to one-inch diameter black buttons.
-Instead of buttons use small rocks, sticks or recycled plastic to create the Fly body.
+Instead of buttons use small rocks, sticks, or recycled plastic to create the Fly body.
 The trick is to use a material that has a bit of weight to it so the game will work.

 Once the Toilet Paper Tube Frog Game is complete, the Scouts (and kiddos) will have hours of fun trying to swing the Fly into the Frog's mouth!
 Especially since they are playing a game that THEY created.

-This craft can be used to teach the Scouts about recycling and the eco-system in a pond or stream, as well as working on hand/eye coordination and dexterity.
+This craft can be used to teach the Scouts about recycling and the ecosystem in a pond or stream, as well as working on hand/eye coordination and dexterity.

 Now it’s time to HOP over (pun INTENDED!) to see what all of the other fabulous designers have created for this round of Craft Lightning SCOUT CRAFTS!
 Just click on this Craft Lightning icon below…